Darxo/Hardened/README.md

 - **Bone Breaker** is completely reworked.
 It now causes Armor Damage you deal to be treated as additional Hitpoint damage for the purpose of inflicting injuries
 - **Bow Mastery** no longer grants +1 Vision
 - **Bullseye** no longer reduces the penalty for shooting behind cover.
 It also no longer works with **Take Aim**.
 It now provides 25% Armor Penetration (up from 10% and 20% resepctively)
-- **Bulwark** no longer grants additional Resolve against negative morale checks
+- **Bulwark** is completely reworked.
+It now grants additional Resolve equal to 5% of your current combined Head and Body Armor condition
 - **Brawny** no longer grants Initiative
 - **Cheap Trick** now affects all attacks of a skill, when you use it with an AoE skill
 - **Colossus** now grants +15 Hitpoints, instead of 25% more Hitpoints